Filter Options

 + Show more

-1-Day Safari From Zanzibar - Compare 45 Tours
+1-Day Safari From Zanzibar - Compare 56 Tours

-Zanzibar is both a fabulous destination in its own right and a launchpad for so many safari possibilities over on the Tanzanian mainland.
-Having only 1 day means that the choices of where you can go will be limited, but having 1 day to spend on safari is always better than having no days at all.
+Zanzibar is both a fabulous destination in its own right and a launchpad for many safari possibilities on the Tanzanian mainland.
+Having only 1 day means that the choice of where you can go will be limited, but having 1 day to spend on safari is always better than having no days at all.
 The best thing about a 1-day safari of this kind is waking up one morning in Zanzibar, surrounded by the swaying palm trees of the Indian Ocean coastline, and knowing that you might be seeing some incredible animals before you go to bed again.
 It will be quite a busy day and will involve a lot of traveling.
 But the rewards should be worth every minute and every dollar spent.

 Selected filters: